 The medicinal and natural products chemistry area educates students in the chemistry and biology of drug discovery.
 The program offers an interdisciplinary course of study and challenging opportunities to do fundamental drug-related research in the basic chemical and biological sciences.
 The program spans many aspects of the subdisciplines of chemistry, biochemistry, and pharmacology with a common theme of drug discovery.
 This includes extensive laboratory research aimed at testing a novel hypothesis, which is written and defended as a student's thesis.
 Contemporary research geared toward drug discovery and design is the cornerstone of graduate study in this area.
 Students design a course of study, including core courses in synthesis, spectroscopy, enzymology, pharmacology, analytical chemistry, toxicology, and drug design as well as elective courses to maintain breadth and achieve depth in a research area.

 The pharmaceutics area is a multidisciplinary science that examines the development, production, and characterization of dosage forms, as well as the disposition and action of drugs in the body.
 As pharmaceutical scientists have been engaged in the development of novel biomaterials for sophisticated drug delivery systems, they also have expanded into research with applications in the development of medical devices and tissue engineering.

 For more information about graduate study, visit the College of Pharmacy website.

-Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College.
-Academic requirements for maintaining graduate registration are determined by the Graduate College and by the individual divisions of the College of Pharmacy.
+Visit Apply on the College of Pharmacy website for a list of program requirements and application deadlines.
+Academic requirements for maintaining graduate registration are determined by the Graduate College and by the individual divisions in the College of Pharmacy.